Preface:

 7. QEC submits an executive summary on the AT findings to the Vice Chancellor.

-8. The Department prepares and submit an Implementation plan to QEC, based on the AT findings.
+8. The Department prepares and submits an Implementation plan to QEC, based on the AT findings.
 The plan includes AT findings and the corrective actions to be taken, assignment of responsibility and a time frame for such actions.

 9. QEC follows up on the implementation plan to ensure departments are adhering to the implementation plan.
 The academic department shall inform the QEC each time a corrective action is implemented.
 QEC shall review the implementation plan once a semester to assess the progress of implementation.